AlchemyCMS/alchemy-pg_search/README.md

 # elements.yml
 - name: searchresults
   unique: true
+  ingredients:
+    - role: search_string
+      hint: The is only for presentational purposes in the Alchemy preview
+      default: lorem
+      type: Text
 ```

 and then use the view helpers to render the search form on the page layout partial and the search results on the element